Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 				RW

 `power[1-*]_enable`
-				Enable or disable the sensors.
+				Enable or disable the woke sensors.

-				When disabled the sensor read will return -ENODATA.
+				When disabled the woke sensor read will return -ENODATA.

 				- 1: Enable